COVID-19: Use of masks declining in country, warns govt | Health

 The government on Friday warned about the declining compliance to mask usage in the country amid concerns over the Omicron variant of the coronavirus and urged people to follow Covid-appropriate behaviour and get vaccinated to prevent surge in cases.

-Referring to an assessment by the Institute of Health Metrics, NITI Aayog member (Health) Dr V K Paul at a press conference said the usage of masks in the country has declined to pre-second wave levels and ''in a way we have again entered a danger zone''.
+Referring to an assessment by the Institute for Health Metrics and Evaluation, NITI Aayog member (Health) Dr V K Paul at a press conference said the usage of masks in the country has declined to pre-second wave levels and ''in a way we have again entered a danger zone''.

 The use of masks is declining, he pointed out, and said ''from the point of view of protection capability, we are now operating at a low level...at a risky and unacceptable level''.